What You Need to Know About GA4 and What to Do About It

 - Therefore, update GA4 settings to reflect your custom needs, including custom events, conversions, and revenue tracking.

 - By July 1, 2023, UA will no longer collect new data.
-But historical data will still be accessible until October 1, 2023.
+But historical data will still be accessible for at least 6 months afterwards.

-- By September 30, 2023, make sure you’ve downloaded your relevant site traffic from UA.
+- To be safe, make sure you’ve downloaded your relevant site traffic from UA by December 31, 2023.

-- By October 1, 2023, UA data will no longer be accessible and all site data will be available solely by GA4.
+- It's estimated that by January 1, 2024, UA data will no longer be accessible and all site data will be available solely by GA4.

 - The first date that GA4 collected data will be the earliest historical data that you have access to in the analytics platform.